geoffreybennett/alsa-scarlett-gui/docs/iface-1st-gen.md

    incorrectly believes a control is already in the desired state, it won't actually update the control.

+3. **Level Meters**: The driver does not support reading the level meters from the hardware.

+4. **Startup Controls**: The driver has no startup controls.

 ### Recommended Workaround

 To ensure your settings are properly applied: